ss4ws/tfmp/content/about.md

 title: The Fan Mail Project
 ---

 What is the nature of our perceived separation and differences with "art" and “the artist”?
-Are there boundaries to an artistic practice?
-By writing fan letters, we unpack, explore and embody the experience of the "distant" admirer.
+By writing fan letters, we explore and embody the experience of the "distant" admirer.
 Inspired by Franck Leibovici, we inquire into the "forms of life" behind and through the artwork and the artist.
+We engage with the scratches, spills, run-ons, shades, and shadows of art-making.

-Mixing a genre of pop culture with the art of the obscure, peculiar, inexplicable, and/or offensive.
+Mixing a genre of pop culture with the art of the obscure, oblique, peculiar, and offensive, to touch into what we may mistake as out of reach.